Your Marine Estate

 - estuaries (to the tidal limit)

 - coastal lakes and lagoons connected to the ocean

-It extends seaward out to three nautical miles and from the Queensland border to the Victorian border, as shown in the map.
+It extends (JPG, 2005.1 KB) from the Queensland border to the Victorian border.

 - around one million hectares of estuary and ocean, including 1500 km of ocean coastline